 Check the product specifications for exact measurements if your bowl falls somewhere in between.

-· Next, choose the color of the bidet.
+Next, choose the colour of the bidet.
 Most bidets come in white and beige (biscuit).
-Pick the color that matches your toilet.
+Pick the colour that matches your toilet.

-· 6.
-Pick a well-respected bidet manufacturers or authorized dealers.
-There are many different bidet makers and dealers out.
-Some of the most popular brands include Bio Bidet, Brondell, and Daelim.
+Pick well-respected bidet manufacturers or authorized dealers.
+There are many different bidet makers and dealers out there Some of the most popular brands include Bio Bidet, Brondell and Renaissance.

-The two most popular are the Bio Bidet BBi3000 and the Renaissance 2000 series.
+One example of non-electric seat bidet is the Renaissance Bidet 700.
 Both models replace your existing toilet lid and seat in a similar manner to the electronic seat bidets.
 They can be hooked up to hot water, but can also be used for cold water only.

 If used for hot water, then a typical installation is to connect with the hot/cold water line under the bathroom sink.
 Of course, this application is only practical if your toilet is within 5-6 ft. of your toilet.
-A typical installation can be viewed at: http://www.sanicare.com/ProductDetails.asp?ProductCode=R2000&Show=TechSpecs
+A typical installation can be viewed here.

-Hand held bidets are the stylish, practical and affordable solution for better hygiene care.
+Handheld bidets are the stylish, practical and affordable solution for better hygiene care.
 For many years these clever attachments have been used widely around the world and only recently introduced in the USA.
 They easily attach to your existing toilet.
-At Sanicare, we have the largest selection of hand bidets from Italia “Luxury” Series to Sanicare hand bidet series.
+At Sanicare, we have the largest selection of hand bidets from Italia series to Sanicare hand bidet series.
 All hand bidets function the same way.
 They only differ in spray heads design and materials used.
 Some hand bidets are metal/brass constructed such as the Italia hand bidet series.
 Others are made of ABS plastic.

 A Travel Bidet is a battery-powered unit that you can carry with you wherever you go!
-Just fill it with water and it’s ready to do its job - to clean you.
+Just fill it with water and it is ready to do its job - to clean you.

 When you are done, just empty out any remaining water, fold in the spray wand, collapse the bidet back into its translucent blue reservoir and slip this compact unit into your purse or briefcase.